Klifsang/asset-capstone/README.md

 # Asset-Ace
-# README for Flask Application

 ## Overview

-This Flask application is designed to manage employee and admin records, asset inventory, requests, and notifications.
+Asset-Ace is designed to manage employee and admin records, asset inventory, requests, and notifications.
 It provides various REST API endpoints for CRUD operations and authentication.

 ## Project Structure